 Female hair loss may also be overlooked as a "normal" phenomenon.
 Gradual hair loss is often associated with ageing.
 Temporary hair loss is often associated with pregnancy.
 Very often, women have pattern hair loss that "runs in the family".

 Hair loss in a woman should never be considered "normal"; however, the cause should be pursued until a diagnosis is established.
 Of the many causes of hair loss in women, only a few such as ageing, hormonal changes associated with pregnancy and hereditary pattern hair loss may be considered "normal".
 Treatment is available for hair loss due to these conditions, and treatment should be considered when hair loss influences the woman's quality of life. .

 The Ludwig Scale (below) identifies the different types of female hair loss.

 Below is a list of common causes in female hair loss:

 - Androgenetic Alopecia - hereditary pattern hair loss with a typical pattern of diffuse thinning over the central scalp.
 It is the most common type of hair loss.
 It occurs in about 20% of women.

-- Telogen Effluvium - a condition that causes shedding of hair over the entire scalp; it may be chronic but may also be acute following a stressful event such as high fever, sever dietary deficiency, and chronic blood loss from heavy menstruation.
+- Telogen Effluvium - a condition that causes shedding of hair over the entire scalp, it may be chronic but may also be acute following a stressful event; such as high fever, severe dietary deficiency, and chronic blood loss from heavy menstruation.